+The pharmacy directory lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
-You can use the Provider Directory to find the network pharmacy you want to use.
+You can use the Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.

-If you don't have a copy of the Provider Directory, you can request a copy from Customer Service.
-You can also find this information on our website at peopleshealth.com.
+If you don't have the Pharmacy Directory, you can get a copy from Customer Service.
+You can also find this information on our website at MyPeoplesHealthPlan.com.

-Section 3.3 The plan's List of Covered Drugs (Formulary)
+Section 3.4 The plan's List of Covered Drugs (Formulary)